sohnya/cloud-project/README.md

-This project is found on [github.com/sohnya/cloud-project](README.md).

 ## Introduction
 This repository contains the final class project for YCIT 018 - Cloud Networking & Security at McGill University.
 The goal of the project is to set up a simple cloud infrastructure with two VPC, four VMs, a VPN, along with a number of firewall rules.
+To get the 10% extra points, I took on the challenge of learning Terraform at the same time as I learned GCP.
+It has been a fun ride, hope you enjoy!

+If you are reading this from a McGill pdf upload, the project can be found on [github.com/sohnya/cloud-project](README.md).

+---

+## Goal Architecture

 The following figure (taken from the project description [here](project-overview.pdf)) outlines the expected results of the cloud infrastructure for this lab project.